Refine your asana and teaching style. Create inspiring sequences that integrate yoga philosophy into your teaching.

 “The TTC has been a very interesting, fun, hard, new and amazing experience for me.
 I have learned so much about yoga, philosophy but also about myself.
 I feel that this experience has opened me up to new ideas and beliefs.
 I realise that there is so much more to learn, and that this is just the beginning of my journey.
 I really enjoyed the asana training and the sequences were great.
 The instruction was clear and very helpful.
 I learned a great deal about alignment and a safe practice of yoga.
 All the information about alignment and anatomy was practical and I’ll be able to apply it in future classes.” – Marian van Sprakelaar

-To be accepted on the training, you need to have a regular yoga practice for a minimum of two years to ensure that you have the necessary physical stamina and mental discipline, but also to be embodied in asana practice.
+To be accepted on the training, you need to have a completed a 200-hour Yoga Teacher Training course.
+We need to make sure that you have the necessary physical stamina and mental discipline, but also to be embodied in asana practice.
+You should have a dedicated asana practice and true desire to begin a genuine spiritual practice.

 Immersion-style training in Nepal can easily take you out of your comfort zone.
 You will live in an intimate setting with total strangers.
 You’ll share a room.
 You’ll be totally immersed in yoga practice (pranayama/meditation/asana, philosophy, anatomy & physiology, as well as the business of yoga and practical teaching) for 10 hours a day, 6 days a week, for close to a month.
 It can be intense on a physical and emotional level.
 There will be good days and vulnerable days and we will help you find equanimity in the process.

 You will emerge having a taste of what it means to be a yogi.

-The dates for the next Yoga Teacher Training in Nepal are:
+The dates for the Yoga Teacher Training in Nepal are:

 (Payment plans are possible on request.)